NeXoS355/ED_Explorer/README.md

-EDExplorer helps you by exploring the Uniserve in Elite Dangerous more efficiently.
+EDExplorer helps you by exploring the Universe in Elite Dangerous more efficiently.

 - get the full System Overview after you detected all Planets
 - decide at a glance if it is worth mapping a planet with the DSS